apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.dateToString.md

 Quick Example
 -------------

-If the browser is set to the `en\_US` locale, this should display a popup dialog with text similar to `date: 9/25/2012 4:21PM` using the default options:
+If the browser is set to the `en\_US` locale, this displays a popup dialog with text similar to `date: 9/25/2012 4:21PM` using the default
+options:

     navigator.globalization.dateToString(
       new Date(),